-Agent Activity lets you review important agent metrics.
-You can see which agents are online in real-time, look at your average response time, see the total number of chats and more.
+Agent Activity (Summary) provides an overview of important agent metrics.
+You can see which agents are online in real-time, look at average response times, see the total number of chats and more.

 Administrators can view information for all agents on their account, while agents can only view their own data.

 Selecting a date range will update the averages summary boxes.
 Each average has a typical value to compare against.
 Depending on the date range chosen, the typical value will be for a particular weekday, week, month or custom date range.

 If you don’t see any typical values listed for a given date range, it’s likely because your account is too new to have historical data, or because you did not have any chats during that period.

 You can confirm whether or not a chat was assigned to a specific group on your Transcripts page.
 For example, you’ll notice that this chat was assigned to a Marketing group:

 Agent Activity - Availability